Primroses Aren’t Just Beautiful—They’re Heartbreaking Symbols of First Love

 Priumula comes from the Latin for primus, or first.
 This references the flower’s early blooming period.
 Vulgaris is Latin for common, which refers to the primroses’ wide growing areas.

-The Meaning, Symbolism, and Cultural Significance of Primrose Flowers
+Cultural Significance of Primrose Flowers

 The primrose has many connections to myth and folklore across cultures.
 The ancient Celts believed that large patches of flowering primroses were gateways into the fairy realm.
-The flowers were believed to offer protection and safety.
+The flowers were thought to offer protection and safety.
 Placing primroses on a doorstep would encourage fairies to bless a house and its inhabitants.

 On May Day, a string of primroses was used to decorate doors and thresholds.
 It was believed that fairies couldn’t pass over or under the string of flowers.
 When milking cows, primroses rubbed on the udder was thought to increase production and protect butter from being stolen by the little folk.